DHERSEC, Nepal-Caring for People with Disabilities

 Over 25% percent of its total population are living below the poverty line and earning less than USD1.90 a day [Department of Foreign Affairs and Trade (DFAT), 2020].
 It is ranked 149 on the UN’s Human Development Index out of 189 countries [United Nations Development Program (UNDP), 2020].

-Disabled people are often the most underprivileged and marginalised group of people.
+People with Disability (PWD) are often the most underprivileged and marginalised group of people.
 Disabled and Helpless Rehabilitation and Service Centre, Nepal (DHERSEC, Nepal) provides support to those in extreme need.
-Their target population includes not only disabled people and their families, but also earthquake, landslide, homeless and landless people, vulnerable single parents and those living in squatter settlements without security and livelihood.
+Their target population includes not only PWD and their families, but also earthquake, landslide, homeless and landless people, vulnerable single parents and those living in squatter settlements without security and livelihood.

 - Overcoming barriers: fatalism, dependency, stigma.

 - Access to health – health literacy, preventive, general, specialized and rehabilitative care, appliances and technology.